elisaeirola/test-repo/page1.md

 These APIs can be useful for heritage practitioners, as they allow the user to have access to a vast range of heritage item collections.
 This opens up several potential avenues of work.
 For example, a heritage practitioner can gather information on a specific time period in a specific country.
 By accessing the Europeana APIs, they are able to search for and examine the information in a digital, easily accessible format.
 Often, there are full recreations of heritage objects or heritage sites in these collections, which can be examined in detail without having to travel to a different country.

-Below is an image showing examples of cultural heritage around Europe.
+Below is an image with examples of cultural heritage around Europe.

 <img src="photo2.jpg" style="width: 1000px; height: auto;" alt="European Heritage">